monkeyman1979/nuxt3-boilerplate/README.md

 # Nuxt 3 Boilerplate

 This is a Nuxt 3 boilerplate project with Tailwind CSS, shadcn-vue, Supabase, Stripe, Pinia, and VueUse integration.
+It features a unified authentication screen offering both passkey and magic link options.

 ## Features